ziwei531/svelte-simple-todo/README.md

 Below are template writing by Vite.
-Leaving it as I'll be refering it back constantly in the future ↓↓↓↓
+I'm keeping it as I'll be refering it back constantly in the future ↓↓↓↓